getcarina/getcarina.com/_tutorials/011-wordpress-nginx-links.md

 ### Prerequisite

-[Create and connect to a cluster](/docs/tutorials/create-connect-cluster/) that at least two segments.
+[Create and connect to a cluster](/docs/tutorials/create-connect-cluster/) that has at least two segments.

 **Note:** If you completed the [previous tutorial](/docs/tutorials/wordpress-apache-mysql), you can reuse the same cluster, so long as all previous Docker containers have been removed.
 You can delete all of them with this command: